openedx/edx-platform/CONTRIBUTING.rst

 You'll also need to add yourself to the `AUTHORS` file when you submit your first pull request.
-You should add your full name as well as the email address associated with your Github account.
+You should add your full name as well as the email address associated with your GitHub account.
 Please update `AUTHORS` in an individual commit, distinct from other changes in the pull request (it's OK for a pull request to contain multiple commits, including a commit to `AUTHORS`).
 Alternatively, you can open up a separate PR just to have your name added to